 Lat 26° 7' 29N Long 127° 40' 10E Itoman is located in the southern part of Okinawa Island in Okinawa Prefecture in southern Japan.
 Also known as Ichuman.

 Maisato, Itoman-shI.
-Located in the southern corner of the island, a stone marker sits atop a small hill (best accessed with local knowledge) where the American commander of the Okinawa campaign, Lt.
-General Simon Bolivar Buckner, Jr. (the second highest ranking general KIA in WWII) three days before the island was declared secured.
-Sadly, U. S. Army Brigadier General Claudius Easley was killed on the same spot a day later.
+Located in the southern corner of the island, a stone marker sits atop a small hill (best accessed with local knowledge) where the U. S. Army commander of the Okinawa campaign, Lt.
+General Simon Bolivar Buckner, Jr. died on June 18, 1945.
+He was the second highest ranking general killed in World War II, only three days before Okinawa Island was declared secured.
+The next day, U. S. Army Brigadier General Claudius Easley was killed on the same spot a day later.

 Kyan Memorial (Kyan Misaki Enchi)